tomwhite/covid-19-uk-data/README.md

 # COVID-19 UK Historical Data

-:warning: **Data for numbers and confirmed cases do not include "Pillar 2" tests that are not published by the government.
-The numbers here are therefore likely to be significantly lower than they actually are.
-See this [thread by John Burn-Murdoch](https://twitter.com/jburnmurdoch/status/1277961740697796620)**
+:warning: **Update: 30 June 2020.
+Data for confirmed cases in England (including English local authorities) do not include "Pillar 2" tests, since that data is not published by the government.
+The case numbers reported here are therefore likely to be significantly lower than actual figures for England.
+See this [thread by John Burn-Murdoch](https://twitter.com/jburnmurdoch/status/1277961740697796620)** :warning:

 Data on numbers of tests, confirmed cases, and deaths for coronavirus (COVID-19) in the UK is published by the government, but it is fragmented and not always provided in consistent or machine-friendly formats.
 Also, in many cases only the latest numbers are available so it's not possible to look at changes over time.